oancholarevelo/interniskolar/README.md

-# 🎓 InternIskolar - PUP OJT Portal
+# 🎓 InternIskolar - OJT Portal

-A web portal for Polytechnic University of the Philippines (PUP) students to find internship opportunities and track their applications.
+A web portal for university students to find internship opportunities and track their applications.
 Administrators can manage partner companies and their MOA agreements.

 ## What is InternIskolar?

-InternIskolar is a centralized platform where PUP students can browse available internship opportunities at partner companies (Host Training Establishments or HTEs) and track their application progress.
+InternIskolar is a centralized platform where university students can browse available internship opportunities at partner companies (Host Training Establishments or HTEs) and track their application progress.
 The system also helps administrators manage company partnerships and MOA (Memorandum of Agreement) renewals.

 ## How It Works

 ### For Students

 1. **Sign Up & Login**
-   - Register using your PUP email (@pup.edu.ph or @iskolarngbayan.pup.edu.ph)
+   - Students: Register using your university email (@iskolarngbayan.pup.edu.ph) or Gmail (@gmail.com)
+   - Administrators: Must use institutional email (@pup.edu.ph)
    - Verify your email to access the portal

 2. **Browse Companies**